 B Saya Villas is a complex that has simple, traditional-style villas with wooden furniture.
 Since it’s located among rice fields, you’ll have fantastic sunset views from your terrace.
 In addition, every morning, they organize yoga sessions.
 For me, it’s one of the best accommodations in Bali, with prices starting at $40 per night.

-In addition, in the surroundings of Ubud, we find some of the best villas in Bali, at a lower price than you could imagine.
-If you have dreamed of sleeping in the middle of the jungle or enjoying breakfast in your private infinity pool, this is the best place.
+In addition, in the surroundings of Ubud, you can find some of the best villas in Bali, at a lower price than you could imagine.
+If you’ve dreamed of sleeping in the middle of the jungle or enjoying breakfast in your private infinity pool, this is the best place.

 Another of the places where I recommend staying for a few days is in the southern area, in Uluwatu, where some of the best hotels in Bali are located.
-Also, we will have better access to other tourist attractions that we have in this area, for example, to some of the best beaches in Bali.
+Additionally, you’ll get better access to other tourist attractions that are in this area, such as, for example, some of the best beaches in Bali.
 These are our four recommended accommodations in Uluwatu:

 Anantara Uluwatu Bali Resort is one of the most exclusive accommodations in Bali and is located in a unique enclave near the Pura Uluwatu temple and Nusa Dua beach.
 The resort offers views of the Indian Ocean from all angles, as well as rooms and villas in a contemporary Balinese style with direct access to an infinity pool and a balcony with jacuzzi.

 This modern luxury resort in Bali is surrounded by hills.
 Both its rooms and the infinity pool have incredible views of the jungle and the ocean.
 At Renaissance Bali Uluwatu Resort & Spa staff can provide information about the history of the indigenous people in the area, and you can even relax with a spa session.

 Ubud and Uluwatu are my two favorites, but there are other areas to stay in Bali that I recommend.

 6. How to get around Bali

-When planning a trip to Bali, one of the main concerns is usually what is the best way to travel around Bali.
-Here we bring you four options that will depend a little on your budget and interests.
+When planning a trip to Bali, one of the main concerns is usually the best way to travel around Bali.
+Here, we bring you four options that will depend a bit on your budget and interests.